truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 ```
 ###_createWblDef_ ![Method][meth]
 Creates a webble definition JSON object containing an exact description of the webble, with its slots, position, relationships metadata etc.  This is the object that describes each Webble at its current state and which is stored in the server database when published.
-Provide true if the Webble def should be used outside the Webble in question and positions should be absolute for each containing Webble instead of relative to its parents.
+Provide true if the Webble def should be used outside the Webble in question and positions should be absolute for each containing Webble instead of relative to its parents (Most common and useful is true).
+(A Webble def created, using false cannot be used when loading new Webbles).

 ####createWblDef(withAbsPosAndExternalUse)

 * **Parameters:**
-    * withAbsPosAndExternalUse (Boolean) When true the Webble definition will contain the absolute position instead of relative.
+    * withAbsPosAndExternalUse (Boolean) When true the Webble definition will contain the absolute position instead of relative and can be used when loading new webbles ([loadWebbleFromDef](#loadWebbleFromDef)).
         * OPTIONAL
 * **Returns:**
     * (JSON) the webble definition JSON object just created